 Technology that allows the tanks and internal structure to be inspected without man entry could be a useful improvement.
-Similarly, submerged gas pumps within FSRUs need to operate pretty well continuously, so a means of inspecting or maintaining these might well be needed, for example by withdrawing them from the tank, in order to avoid tank entry.
+Similarly, submerged gas pumps within FSRUs need to operate pretty well continuously so a means of inspecting or maintaining these might well be needed, for example by withdrawing them from the tank, if we are to avoid tank entry.

-Robotics and digitisation will be the new norm
+Wherever it is dangerous, difficult or expensive to use human intervention this creates an opportunity for using robotics.

-We are approaching a time when class society surveyors will not be willing (or required) to enter tanks, work at height or in confined spaces.
-Robots take many forms and it is already clear that UAVs, remotely operated cameras, crawlers and walkers are already being developed and used both below and above water.
-Wherever it is dangerous, difficult or expensive to use human intervention, there is an opportunity to use robotics.
-While we currently adapt robotic methods to work with existing asset designs, it is likely that new designs will be built to include features that enable much greater levels of robotic intervention.
+We are approaching a time when class society surveyors will not be willing (or needed) to enter tanks, work at height or in confined spaces.

+Robots take many forms and it is already clear that UAVs, remotely operated cameras, crawlers and walkers are already being developed and indeed used both below and above water.

+Wherever it is dangerous, difficult or expensive to use human intervention this creates an opportunity for using robotics.

+While we currently adapt robotic methods to work with existing asset designs it is likely that new designs will be built to include features that enable much greater levels of robotic intervention.

 The HITS JIP has helped introduce the use of robotic high-performance cameras for tank inspections, adapted from the nuclear industry, where the culture of 'no man entry' is well developed.
-These cameras can operate effectively at -50°C or less, so could be used to inspect cryogenic tanks without having to take the time to bring the tank to temperatures that make them safe for man entry.
+These cameras can operate effectively at -50 C or less, so could be used to inspect cryogenic tanks without having to take the time to bring the tank to temperatures that make them safe for man entry. (image of NoMan camera)

-Laser technology was also encouraged by HITS for FPSO tank inspections and this method could also prove useful for inspecting LNG containers.
-Moreover, this technology can assist with the creation of 3D models that could be used for monitoring assurance.
+Laser technology was also encouraged by HITS for FPSO tank inspections and this method could also prove useful for inspecting LNG containment and indeed creating 3D models that could be used for monitoring assurance.

-Diverless underwater inspections and repairs have also been developed for the FPSO and drilling industries.
+Diverless underwater inspections and perhaps just as importantly diverless underwater repairs have been developed for the FPSO and drilling industries.

 These methods are equally applicable and beneficial for the floating gas industry.

-Diverless under water inspections in lieu of drydocking (UWILDs) are now well developed with purpose built 'inspection class' remotely operated vehicles (ROVs) fitted with specialised cleaning tools that do not damage coatings, and therefore allow a high-quality inspection and non-destructive testing (NDT) of hull components and mooring systems.
+Diverless Under Water Inspections in Lieu of Drydocking (UWILDs), are now well developed with purpose built 'inspection class' ROVs fitted with specialised cleaning tools that do not damage coatings and thus allow a high-quality inspection and NDT of hull components and mooring systems.
 The same tools are used to remove marine growth from seachest inlet grids, risers and so forth.

+Synchronous laser images.

-Isolation valves are another critical component that can be inspected and maintained without divers.
+Isolation valves are another critical component that can be inspected and maintained without divers

+Specialised access ports are welded to the piping adjacent to the valves...

 Specialised access ports are welded to the piping adjacent to the valves through which robotic cameras with integral lighting systems are inserted.

 This allows valves to be inspected in-situ and during normal operations, without shutting the systems down either to install the access ports or to carry out the inspections, thus saving time and cost while improving safety.

-Should a valve require repair or replacement, then specialised sealing systems can also be temporarily installed to allow the valves to be repaired or replaced again without diver intervention.
-Diverless solutions are also being developed for assets requiring significant steel renewals under water using robotic cofferdams.
+Should a valve require repair or replacement then specialised sealing systems can also be temporarily installed to allow the valves to be repaired or replaced again without diver intervention.

+Diverless solutions are also being developed for assets requiring significant steel renewals under water using robotic cofferdams - more news on this innovation over the next few months.

+Ex electrical equipment also forms an important part of monitoring and maintenance...

-Ex electrical equipment also forms an important part of monitoring and maintenance with many thousands of pieces of equipment requiring some form of general visual or internal inspection, the latter requiring the relevant systems to be shutdown.
-There is a new methodology that avoids the need to shutdown systems, which can instead carry out internal inspections using a radiographic system adapted from the medical and security services world.
-This system provides a permanent record of the condition of the equipment and thus the ability for non-intrusive monitoring so that maintenance can be planned well in advance.
+Ex electrical equipment also forms an important part of monitoring and maintenance with many thousands of pieces of equipment requiring some form of general visual or internal inspection, the latter requiring the relevant systems to be shut down.

+Sealing systems.